 We head out, feeling anxious and relieved, all at the same time.
 On the side of the road, we stopped.
 A lovely woman came up to take Abinet to the office, with Abenezer and they were heading to the clinic.
 We couldn’t go with him, so Ashu took us back to the transition house.

-and then we took a nap.
-We ate lunch, loved on the other children and attempted to skype and email.
-We didn’t leave the transition house other than for Big Daddy and the Bambricks who walked down to a market to get some bottled water.
+Then we took a nap.
+We ate lunch, loved the other children, and attempted to skype and email.
+We didn’t leave the transition house.
+Well, once Big Daddy and the Bambrick’s took a walk to the market to get some water.

 Grouchy, Tired Boy